the-events-calendar/the-events-calendar/readme.txt

 * Fix - Additional fields with multiple values using pipes `|` as separators are working properly on importing again.
 [131510]
 * Fix - Fix default view redirection loop on mobile devices.
 Thanks Ricardo, cittaslow and others for flagging this!
 [125567]
 * Fix - Handling of featured image setting during Event Aggregator CSV imports [127132]
+* Language - 1 new strings added, 10 updated, 0 fuzzied, and 0 obsoleted

 = [4.9.7] 2019-08-19 =